Jutho/Strided.jl/README.md

 BLAS is multithreaded by default.
 However, it can be beneficial to implement the multithreading using Julia Tasks, which then run on Julia's threads as distributed by Julia's scheduler.
 Hence, this feature should likely be used in combination with `LinearAlgebra.BLAS.set_num_threads(1)`.
-Performance seems to be on par (or even slightly better) than the threading strategy of OpenBLAS.
+Performance seems to be on par (within a few percent margin) with the threading strategies of OpenBLAS and MKL.
 However, note that the latter call also disables any multithreading used in LAPACK (e.g. `eigen`, `svd`, `qr`, ...) and Strided.jl does not help with that.

 # Examples